Daurient13/XGBoost-for-Regression/README.md

                             'HepB', 'measles', 'BMI', 'u5_deaths', 'Polio', 'total_expenditure', 'DPT', 'HIV_AIDS', 'GDP', 'population', 'thinness_10_19', 'thinness_5_9', 'HDI', 'school_year'.

 and in the categoric column are: 'country', 'status'.
+In categorical column I do encoding with onehot encoder.

 second, pipeline: contains the preprocessor as 'prep' which I defined earlier, and the algorithm as 'algo' which in this case I use _**XGBRegressor**_.